dee-here/horieson/README.md

 Other refactoring changes include:
-* Fix broken link of Search Engine Optimization nav link by adding the id to the specific article element.
+* Fix broken link of Search Engine Optimization navigation text by adding the id to the specific article element.
 * Renamed the generic "hero" class to more semantic class name.
 * Make the classes more reusable.
 Instead of using three classes benefits-lead, benefits-brand and benefits-cost which have the exact same properties, used a less specific selector to target the same elements.